Hybrid Precoding and Combining for mmWave Full-Duplex Joint Radar and Communication Systems under Self-Interference: Introduction

 One of the biggest challenges in precoder/combiner design for FD-JRC systems involves providing a trade-off between the sensing and communication performance and the SI mitigation capability.
 In this context, the precoders at the FD base station (BS) must be designed to maximize downlink data rate while ensuring sufficient sensing performance \cite{Liu2022JSAC, Barneto2021WC} and contributing to the SI mitigation.
-In addition, the analog combiners at the FD transceiver must be designed to facilitate radar processing and also SI supression.
+In addition, the analog combiners at the FD transceiver must be designed to facilitate radar processing and also SI supression so that target reflections can be observed.

-Recent work addresses the design of hybrid precoders and combiners in the context of FD-JRC systems \cite{Barneto2022TCOM, Islam2022ICC}.
+Recent work addresses the design of hybrid precoders and combiners for FD-JRC systems \cite{Barneto2022TCOM, Islam2022ICC}.
 In \cite{Barneto2022TCOM}, the focus is on FD-JRC applications involving multiple downlink mobile stations (MSs) with only line-of-sight (LoS) paths.
 The designed analog/hybrid precoders yield substantial gains in both the directions of the MSs and the radar targets, with SI suppression being accomplished solely through the use of combiners at the FD BS.
 However, the SI suppression method employed, known as null-space projection (NSP), provides a digital solution for the analog combiner, which would require an implementation based on fine grain variable attenuators in addition to phase shifters, adding an extra layer of complexity to the circuit and increased cost.
 In \cite{Islam2022ICC}, a hardware-based analog cancellation architecture is adopted, with residual SI being canceled by the hybrid precoders.
 This work assumes that the contributions to the downlink channel are provided by a subset of the targets, which might not necessarily hold true for JRC systems.
 Moreover, the use of DFT codebooks for the design of analog precoders and combiners limits the achievable performance.

 In this paper, we consider a system that involves a downlink MS and multiple targets in the environment.
 Unlike the scenario presented in \cite{Barneto2022TCOM}, the downlink channel contains multiple paths.
 Additionally, the downlink channel paths and the angles of the targets do not necessarily coincide, which differs from the assumption connsidered in \cite{Islam2022ICC}.
 Finally, unlike \cite{Barneto2022TCOM}, we assume a hybrid MIMO architecture based on analog beamformers implemented only with phase shifters, which is a feasible solution at mmWave.
 The proposed optimization problem seeks to maximize downlink data rate while simultaneously achieving high gain at the target angle.
 We consider constraints related to SI suppression and hardware limitations, specifically the use of an analog/hybrid architecture with phase shifters.
 Initially, we design precoders through a solution to a generalized eigenvalue problem, focusing on maximizing data rates while suppressing SI.
 Subsequently, we coherently combine the beams that offer both high data rates and radar gain as part of the precoder design process.
 This is followed by the use of a hybrid decomposition algorithm to obtain the analog and digital precoders.
 Furthermore, we design the analog combiner at the FD BS to suppress the remaining SI while ensuring sufficient gain in the target angle.
 The simulation results show that the proposed design provides a reasonable trade-off between the sensing and communication performance with a practical architecture.